New Cavalry Barracks

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Fort Clark Guardhouse (within shouting distance of this marker); Palisado Building Kitchen / Mess Room

 Regarding New Cavalry Barracks.
 The New Cavalry Barracks on Fort Clark is a classic and enduring example of army architecture from the late 1930’s with perhaps a one of a kind design to suit the specific location of the building.
 Today, although the building is not in use, it is being sensibly maintained by the Fort Clark Springs Association until an appropriate adaptive reuse of the building can be undertaken.
 Of the four two story cavalry barracks remaining in the Fort Clark Historic District two have experienced irreversible unsympathetic modifications to create motel units and a third is not in a good state of repair.
-Only this barracks, “Seminole Hall,” stands alone as essentially
+Only this barracks, “Seminole Hall,” stands alone as essentially unaltered and a stellar model of responsible preservation.

 The New Cavalry Barracks is the finest example of 20th century soldier housing in the Fort Clark Historic District.
 This building may well be one of only a handful of pre-World War II stone barracks left on any army post in the nation and perhaps the sole remaining example of this type of military architecture in Texas.